-Today we review best practice literature informing the safety and sustainability agenda of sport enterprises in education communities.
+Today we review the literature informing the safety and sustainability agenda of sport enterprises in education communities.
 School districts have hundreds of playgrounds, gymnasiums and playgrounds.
 Athletic departments are very visible enterprises; particularly at large colleges and universities with varsity teams that have long been “farm clubs” for professional sport companies.

 This facility class is far more complicated (technically) than classroom facilities; closer to research and healthcare delivery enterprises in risk aggregation when you consider how many people are involved as spectators.

-There are no fewer than 25 ANSI-accredited standards setting organizations with a catalog of titles in this domain.
+There are no fewer than 25 ANSI-accredited standards-setting organizations with a catalog of titles in this domain.
 We expanded the detail to some of the titles to enlighten understanding the complexity of these spaces:

 Acoustical Society of America